ggerganov/llama.cpp/CONTRIBUTING.md

 # Naming guidelines

 - Use `snake_case` for function, variable and type names
-- Use sized integer types in the public API
 - Naming usually optimizes for common prefix (see https://github.com/ggerganov/ggml/pull/302#discussion_r1243240963)

     ```cpp